Skip to main content

 Developmental psychology thanatology (aid-in-dying, disenfranchised grief, ambiguous loss, prolonged grief disorder, COVID-19, medical ethics, writing tools for grief), gerontology (dementia, caregiving, intergenerational relationships, ageism), qualitative methods, applied research impacting community programming and policy development.

 My name is Erica G. Srinivasan.
-I mainly work as an Associate Professor of Psychology at the University of Wisconsin--La Crosse, where I teach courses on gerontology and end of life care, including a course on dementia for undergraduate students and now this course for community members and continuing education professionals.
-I also offer a grief support specialist certificate through the University of Madison, Division of Continuing Education.
+I mainly work as an Associate Professor of Psychology at the University of Wisconsin-La Crosse, where I teach courses on gerontology and end of life care, including a course on dementia for undergraduate students and now this course for community members and continuing education professionals.
+I also offer a grief support specialist certificate through the University of Wisconsin-Madison, Division of Continuing Education.

 My interest in dementia began almost 30 years ago, when I worked as a resident assistant in a care facility.
 There were many people living with dementia and I was able to see the difference that quality care and social connections could make for people with dementia.
 Unfortunately, after working and volunteering in many different care facilities, I have also seen the negative impact that can happen if we don't treat people with care, respect and dignity.
 These experiences have all influenced me to provide this class.
 In my work, I have also ran workshops for caregiver support groups and conducted research on the subjective experience of living with dementia and the caregiving and grief experience of bereaved family members of someone with dementia.
 I am inspired by education and approaches that can help people with dementia and their care partners live a better quality of life.
 I hope you are inspired and motivated to improve the quality of dementia care and quality of life for people living with dementia and their care partners, too.
 Thank you for joining this course.